Trades Pass Local 793 Resolution on Bill C-377

 Crane Apprentice Ratios Should Continue: Panel

 A review panel of the Ontario College of Trades has concluded that the current 1:1 journeyperson to apprentice ratio for three hoisting engineer trades should be maintained.
-Local 793 wanted the ratio to remain the same for a number of reasons, one being to ensure that the health and safety of workers on construction sites […]
+Local 793 wanted the ratio to remain the same for a number of reasons, one being to ensure that the health and safety of workers on construction sites as well as the public continues to be protected.
+The panel said the 1:1 ratio would continue to provide the optimal degree of training and transfer of knowledge.
+“Any changes may negatively impact health and […]

 A review panel of the Ontario College of Trades has concluded that the current 1:1 journeyperson to apprentice ratio for three hoisting engineer trades should be maintained.